-The Food and Drug Administration (FDA) has finalized the new Nutrition Facts label for packaged food and beverage products to reflect new scientific information and help consumers make better informed choices.
+The Food and Drug Administration (FDA) has a new Nutrition Facts label for packaged food and beverage products to reflect new scientific information and help consumers make better-informed choices.
 The redesign is a result of feedback and analysis of FDA research, industry input, and available scientific data.
-Manufacturers originally had until July 26, 2018, to comply with the final requirements, and manufacturers with less than $10 million in annual food sales would have an additional year to make the changes (small businesses can get a nutrition labeling exemption if they qualify).
-The FDA, however, announced on June 13, 2017, its intention to extend the compliance date and will provide details of the extension at a later time.
-According to the announcement:
+On September 29, 2017, the FDA released a proposed rule to extend the compliance dates for the Nutrition Facts and Supplement Facts label final rule and the Serving Size final rule to Jan.
+1, 2020 (originally was July 26, 2018) for manufacturers with $10 million or more in annual food sales.
+Manufacturers with less than $10 million in annual food sales would receive an extra year to comply—until Jan.
+1, 2021. (small businesses can get a nutrition labeling exemption if they qualify).

 Whether you’re a manufacturer who will need to update their labels or a consumer who reads the Nutrition Facts, these new requirements are worth getting to know.
 Let’s get started!